 Service for the homeless (Monthly)

 Swami Vivekananda prescribes "serving God within human beings" as one of the most effective ways for achieving spiritual progress and fulfillment in our lives.
 Our monthly service for the homeless is designed to give us an opportunity to serve God in the form of the poor and needy residents of our city.
-On one weekend every month, typically the third Saturday, we prepare and distribute food/snack packets and sometimes other useful items such as warm clothing for winter.
+On one weekend every month, typically the last Sunday, we prepare and distribute food/snack packets and sometimes other useful items such as warm clothing for winter.
 A unique feature of this activity is that it is made possible by the enthusiastic participation of our school-going volunteers who take care of most of the organization as well as the implementation.

 Spiritual Retreats and special lectures